atosh502/disable-fetch-more-eagerly/README.md

 ## Solution

 This demo implementation doesn't use a second query.
 While fetching each page it retrieves one more record than the required page size.
-With this approach, the maximum number of pages fetched twice is equal to the number of page requests.
+With this approach, the maximum number of records fetched twice is equal to the number of page requests.
 A more detailed explanation is attached below.

 ![eager-fetching-one-more](prisma-fetch-more.png)